Choosing the Best Towels: Reasons We Love the Waffle Weave

 The best aspect of waffle weave towels is that they are luxuriously soft and plush, but take up significantly less space than terry cloth.
 Those who have low storage space, travel or hit the gym often will find waffle towels irreplaceable.

 At MagicLinen, we make waffle weave towels from a linen-cotton blend to achieve the ultimate levels of durability, absorbency, and softness.
-You can find individual bath towels, hand towels, washcloths or buy them in a set.
+You can find sets of bath towels, hand towels, and washcloths.
 Taking care of your towels is easy, just follow our Linen Care Guide.